corda/corda-solutions/bn-apps/metrics-collector/design/design.md

 ## MVP deliverable

 MVP must give users the following metrics:
-* Active flow time, e.g. time to create, verify or sign tx on inititator and responder side
+* Active flow time, e.g. time to create, verify or sign tx on initiator and responder side
 * Time taken to checkpoint flow at each stage
 * Time taken to communicate each message to another node